Kerb It! Recycle It! The burgundy bin recycling scheme.

 Junk mail and glossy pamphlets

-Shredded paper (as from 1st November 2015) - please place in the bottom of the caddy, weighted down with other papers and magazines.
+Shredded paper (since 1 November 2015) - please place in the bottom of the caddy, weighted down with other papers and magazines.

 Please make sure everything is clean and dry, with no food waste to contaminate it.